Aerobic cellular respiration

-When oxygen is present, aerobic cellular respiration takes place.
-This process can be divided into three main phases: glycolysis, the Krebs cycle (sometimes called the tricarboxylic acid, TCA cycle, or citric acid cycle), and the electron transport chain.
-As by-products, CO2 and H2O are produced, which leave the body via respiration, urination and perspiration.
-ATP are produced during all three of the phases, and the maximum yield for aerobic respiration is 38 ATP.
+Aerobic cellular respiration occurs in the presence of oxygen and can be divided into three main phases: glycolysis, the Krebs cycle (sometimes known as the tricarboxylic acid/TCA cycle, or citric acid cycle), and the electron transport chain.
+During these phases, glucose, a simple sugar, is broken down to release energy in the form of ATP.
+ATP is produced during all three phases, and the maximum yield for aerobic respiration is 38 ATP.

 The general equation for the cellular respiration process is: